SemanticMediaWiki/SemanticNotifications/docs/README.md

 - [workflow](01-workflow.md) contains a description of the expected workflow and settings in order to receive notifications
 - [tips](02-tips.md) contains some extra description on how to use the `Notifications on` property etc.
-- [technical notes](03-technical notes.md) some technical details about the provided hooks etc.
+- [technical notes](03-technical notes.md) some technical details about available hooks etc.

 ## Examples